gunnarsikorski/recipicks/README.md

 Frameworks, Sources etc.
 - React
 - Bootstrap
-- Unsplash for Homepage images
+- Unsplash for Home and About page images
+- Favicon generator for favicon
 - Found how to use React Player on Coder Rocket Fuel

 ---